mainmatter/playbook/workflow/conception/README.md

 interacted with serves as a much better foundation for all subsequent discussions among the project stakeholders than any static concept could do.

-## Personas Workshop

-Understanding who the future users of the application will be is a critically important step for developing a good concept.
-Their prior knowledge, skills, needs, and motivations will affect all aspects of the application.
-By defining one or more key personas representing typical users of the application, we can base all subsequent conceptional work on those in a user-centered approach.

-Identifying and describing the personas should not be done based on assumptions but instead leverage previous research, data gathered from analytics or other systems like CRM or customer service systems or in the best case feedback received from users directly.
-If no such data exists, we can help clients to conduct the necessary research or set up tracking in existing systems in order to prevent basing the entire concept on invalid assumptions.

-### Activities

-It is important for all project stakeholders to be involved in this meeting as everyone will have unique insights, experiences and expectations regarding existing as well as prospective customers and users.
-All of these thoughts must be represented so no crucial information is missed.
-The participants identify typical users in an open discussion, asking questions like:

-- why is the user interested in the in the solution?
-- what problem does the user have that we are trying to solve?
-- what previous experience does the user have in relation to the solution?
-- what motivates the user?
-- what will make the solution appealing to the user?

-After having identified typical users of the system to be built, they are grouped based on common characteristics.
-Using information gathered during previous research, these groups are validated against known facts, analytics data, interviews, etc. Once validated, the groups are named and ranked by importance to support a decision on which groups should be prioritized according to business goals.
-If a group fails to be validated, it needs to either be removed from the list of personas or be modified or potentially split up into several smaller groups.

-For each persona we prepare a one page overview with a description of their attributes, goals, behaviours, and motivations as well as some typical scenarios in which they would use the application.

 ## User Stories Workshop

 Each persona identified in the personas workshop is going to use the application